Arsenal21/stripe-payments/stripe-payments/readme.txt

 * Ability to have custom thank you page on a per product basis.
 * Ability to customize the message on the thank you page using tags.

 The setup is very easy.
-Once you have installed the plugin, all you need to do is enter your Stripe API credentials in the plugin settings (Settings -> Accept Stripe Payments) and your website will be ready to accept credit card payments.
+Once you have installed the plugin, all you need to do is enter your Stripe API credentials in the plugin settings and your website will be ready to accept credit card payments.

 You can run it in test mode by specifying test API keys in the plugin settings.